 However, in recent years, the ethics behind volunteering at foreign orphanages have come into question, with a slew of unsavory organizations taking advantage of the hype to scam volunteers into funding unsustainable -- or even phony -- initiatives, resulting in an unexpected surge of orphanages and child trafficking.

-What will you be doing during your volunteer placement?
-When it comes to children, many organizations just need extra hands.
-As long as you know what’s expected of you, making sure everyone shares their crayons is manageable.
+Wondering what will you be doing during your volunteer placement?
+When it comes to projects involving children, many organizations just need a pair of extra hands.
+As long as you know what’s expected of you, the work should be manageable.

 - What qualifications would you need to do this job in your home country?
 Do you have them?